RobertWilliamCampagna/note-taker/README.md

 <br>

 ## About:
 This application is a quick and easy to use note taker.
 User will be presented with a Note Taker landing page with the option to "Get Started".
 When User clicks get started, a new page will be presented with User's stored notes on the left hand side, and an area on the right side to create a new note.
-To save note, User will clock the disk icon in the top right corner next to the pencil icon.
+To save note, User will click the disk icon in the top right corner next to the pencil icon.
 Enjoy the Bob Note taker!
 <br>

 ## Technology Used: